vustynov/beehiveCtrl/README.md

 ### Source code
-Software of the project wroted on Lua based on [NodeMCU API](https://nodemcu.readthedocs.io/en/master/).
+Directory **src** contains the source code of the project, wroted on Lua and based on [NodeMCU API](https://nodemcu.readthedocs.io/en/master/).

 ### How to build